Falconer (band): Line-up changes

-Blad is a Swedish actor and singer. was born in Motala, Sweden.
-He studied musical-theatre at Balettakademien in Gothenburg between 1989–1992 and trained as an actor at the London Academy of Music and Dramatic Art between 1996-1999.
+Blad is a Swedish actor and singer. was born in Motala.
+He studied musical-theatre at Balettakademien in Gothenburg between 1989–1992 and trained as an actor at the London Academy of Music and Dramatic Art between 1996 and 1999.
 He has worked extensively in Swedish theatre since 1992, where his work included playing Peter in Jesus Christ Superstar at the Gothenburg Opera, Claude in Hair in Malmö, and Action in West Side Story at Värmlandsoperan.
 In 2018, he performed the role of Tempest in the Swedish musical recording of Tivolisaga, a musical by Johan Christher Schütz and Johan Pettersson based on Shakespeare's Romeo and Juliet.

 In 1999 Blad recorded demo vocals of the former Mithotyn guitarist, Stefan Weinerhall.
 After Weinerhall's Falconer project was signed by Metal Blade Records, he agreed to stay on as a full-time member.
 Since Falconer was a studio band comprising only three members, there was no danger of touring opportunities clashing with his theatre work.
 This situation changed in 2002 when an expanded Falconer—now a fully rounded band of five people—were offered touring slots that the rest of the members wanted to pursue.
 At that time, Mathias amicably agreed to leave the band, having performed on two studio albums with them.
 After two albums with vocalist Göbel filling in, Weinerhall and drummer Karsten Larsson decided to approach Blad about a return to Falconer, which he agreed to.
 The band has since stated that live appearances may be infrequent due to Blad's theatre commitments.